-Note 15.
+Note 16.
 Endowments

-In 2013 BCM's endowment consists of four donor-restricted individual funds established for supporting operations/programs.
-In 2012 its endowment included both donor-restricted funds and a board-designated unrestricted fund.
+BCM's endowments consist of four donor-restricted individual funds established for supporting operations/programs.
 As required by U.S. GAAP, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.